LevarB100/MS3Challenge/README.md

 # Purpose of Project:

 #### The purpose of this project is to build code in JAVA that will allow a user to move data from a CSV file intoa SQLite database(db) without losing information from the original file.
-The format of the new file in the db should be the same as with the original in the CSV file.
+The format of the new file in the db should be the same as with the original in the CSV file as well.

 # Steps to Get The App Up And Running: